-The Global Methane Pledge was launched at COP26 in November 2021 to catalyse action to reduce methane emissions.
+The Global Methane Pledge (GMP) was launched at COP26 in November 2021 to catalyze action to reduce methane emissions.
 Led by the United States and the European Union, the Pledge has nearly 120 country participants who together are responsible for about half of global oil and gas methane emissions.

 By joining the GMP, countries commit to work together in order to collectively reduce all methane emissions from human activities by at least 30% below 2020 levels by 2030.
 Action in the oil and gas sector alone could take countries over halfway there.

 By curtailing flaring and methane emissions, countries and companies could avoid 0.1oC of warming and quickly bring nearly 210 billion cubic meters of natural gas to global markets.
 In June 2022, the European Union, the United States and 11 countries launched the GMP Energy Pathway to catalyze methane emissions reductions in the oil and gas sector, advancing both climate progress and energy security.
 This pathway aims to encourage all nations to capture the maximum potential of cost-effective methane mitigation in the oil and gas sector and eliminate routine flaring as soon as possible, and no later than 2030.